saitamasahil/skyscraper/docs/SCRAPINGMODULES.md

 Skyscraper supports several online and local sources when scraping data for your roms.
 This makes Skyscraper a hugely versatile tool since it also caches any resources that are gathered from any of the modules.
 The cached data can then be used to generate a game list and composite artwork later.

 Choosing a scraping module is as simply as setting the `-s <MODULE>` option when running Skyscraper on the command line.
 It also requires a platform to be set with `-p <PLATFORM>`.
 If you leave out the `-s` option Skyscraper goes into _game list generation_ mode and combines your cached data into a game list for the chosen platform and frontend.
-Read more about the resource cache [here](CACHE.md).
+Read more about the [resource cache](CACHE.md) if needed.

-For scraping modules that support or require user credentials you have the option of either setting it on commandline with `-u <USER:PASSWD>` or `-u <KEY>` or better yet, by adding it permanently to the Skyscraper configuration at `/home/<USER>/.skyscraper/config.ini` as described [here](CONFIGINI.md#usercredscredentials-or-key)
+For scraping modules that support or require user credentials you have the option of either setting it on commandline with `-u <USER:PASSWD>` or `-u <KEY>` or better yet, by adding it permanently to the Skyscraper configuration at `/home/<USER>/.skyscraper/config.ini` as described in the [configuration documentation](CONFIGINI.md#usercredscredentials-or-key)

 ### Capabilities of Scrapers